markmead/hyperui/README.md

 ## Getting Started

-There is no HyperUI installation, if you have a Tailwind CSS project, you can copy the code and paste it into your project.
-Some components do use Alpine JS.
+HyperUI doesn't require any installation.
+If you have a Tailwind CSS project, you can simply copy the code and paste it into your project.
+Note that some components utilize Alpine JS.

 ## Usage

-Browse the website for the components you need, copy the code and paste it into your project.
-Some components will have support for dark mode and Alpine JS variants.
+Find the components you need on the website, copy the code, and paste it into your project.
+Some components support dark mode and have Alpine JS variants.

-1. Browse the website for a component you like.
+1. Browse the website to find a component you like.
 2. Preview the component at different breakpoints and check its compatibility with:

 - LTR
 - Dark mode
 - Interactivity with Alpine JS

-3. Click on the 'Copy' button to copy the source code.
+3. Click the 'Copy' button to copy the source code.
 4. Paste the copied code into your project.

 ## Components

-HyperUI has a wide range of freely available components.
-These components include:
+HyperUI offers a wide range of freely available components, including:

 ### Application UI 🤖